Zorg Zonder Grenzen

 Directory

-Users can filter therapists by language, cultural background, specialisation, and approach.
-This makes it easier to find the right match.
+Users can filter therapists by language, distance, cultural background, specialisation, and approach.

 Profile page

-Users can decide whether the therapist is a good fit by a personal introduction and by showcasing skills, knowledge, education, credentials and practical information.
+Users can decide whether the therapist is a good fit by their introduction, skills, experience, education, credentials and practical information.

 Step-by-step guide